sawinee-srisakul/code_lms_sawinee/README.md

 ### 6. Set Folder Permissions

-- Linux/macOS
+- **Linux/macOS**

 ```sh
 cd code_lms_sawinee
 chmod 777 images-cover
 ```

-- Windows
+- **Windows**

-  -- 1.Right-click the images-cover folder and select Properties.
+  1.Right-click the images-cover folder and select Properties.

-  -- 2.Go to the Security tab and click Edit.
+  2.Go to the Security tab and click Edit.

-  -- 3.Select the user/group and check Allow for Write (or Modify).
+  3.Select the user/group and check Allow for Write (or Modify).

-  -- 4.Click OK to apply changes.
+  4.Click OK to apply changes.

 ### 7. Run the Application